skishore23/LambdaCat/README.md

     - `Parallel`: run child plans in parallel and aggregate outputs via an explicit `aggregate_fn`.
     - `Choose`: evaluate child plans and select one by an explicit `choose_fn` (or evaluator wiring at the agent layer).
   - Builders: `task(name)`, `sequence(...)`, `parallel(..., aggregate_fn=...)`, `choose(..., choose_fn=...)`.
-  - Strict invariants: `Parallel` requires an aggregator; `Choose` requires a chooser; both validated fail-fast.
+  - Strict invariants: `Parallel` requires an aggregator; `Choose` requires a chooser.

 - Focused transforms with lenses
   - `Lens[S, A]` to zoom into a substate; `focus(lens, plan)` composes inner plans on `A` and lifts back to `S` immutably.